 An Irish company’s EORI number is very likely to be the same as its Value Added Tax (VAT/CBR) identification number, so will look something like IE1234567K.
 Or it might be IE followed by your business tax reference number.

 In the unlikely event a business isn’t VAT-registered then its Customs & Excise (C&E) number might have been used instead.

 For businesses in Northern Ireland or the rest of the UK, an EORI takes the form a 12-digit number that begins with GB.
 As such, it is very similar to a UK VAT number, although longer.

-The EU has a database of EORI numbers, and the UK will share its own database with the EU following Brexit.
+The EU has a database of EORI numbers, and the UK will share its own database with the EU at some point in the future.

 If a business plans to use customs agents, freight forwarders or couriers to complete customs declarations on their behalf, the agents will need to know the EORI number to complete the paperwork.